 Q: What does it look like for the learner?

 Q: Can users complete courseware in any order they want or is there a mandatory sequence?

-For the first iteration, users may complete playlist content in any order they prefer.
-However, the main purpose of Playlists is to act as a guide for learners on the most effective learning strategy to progress through their training.
+Users may complete playlist content in any order they prefer.
+However, the Playlist acts as a guide for learners on the most effective learning strategy to progress through their training.

 Q: Can admins set an enrolment date for Playlists?